linode/docs/docs/platform/object-storage/how-to-use-object-storage/index.md

 There are a number of tools that are available to help manage Linode Object Storage.
 This guide explains how to install and use the following options:

--   The [Linode Cloud Manager](#cloud-manager) can be used to create buckets (you are currently not able to upload objects to a bucket from the Cloud Manager).
+-   The [Linode Cloud Manager](#cloud-manager) can be used to create buckets, and upload and delete objects, as well as create access keys for use with the S3 compatible clients.

 -   The [Linode CLI](#linode-cli) has an Object Storage plugin and can be used to create and remove buckets, add and remove objects, and convert a bucket into a static site from the command line.